Jafie/street_of_zombies/README.md

 My first project and experience with [Rust](https://www.rust-lang.org/) and the [Bevy](https://github.com/bevyengine/bevy) engine.
 It is a Gun-And-Run game.

+Unfortunately, some issues appeared when running the project locally, due to a long time without maintainance.
+The project is under migration to a modern version of Bevy and Rust in a new branch (Not active yet)

 ## How to play

 [ Espace ] ==> Fire.